Visa policy of the Schengen Area: Visa policies of Ireland and overseas territories

 Ireland has an independent visa policy.
-It grants visa-free entry to all Schengen Annex II nationalities, except for Albania, Bosnia and Herzegovina, Colombia, Dominica, Georgia, Honduras, Kosovo, Marshall Islands, Mauritius, Micronesia, Moldova, Montenegro, North Macedonia, Palau, Peru, Serbia, Timor-Leste, Trinidad and Tobago, and Venezuela.
+It grants visa-free entry to all Schengen Annex II nationalities, except for Albania, Bosnia and Herzegovina, Colombia, Dominica, Georgia, Honduras, Kosovo, Marshall Islands, Mauritius, Micronesia, Moldova, Montenegro, Nicaragua, North Macedonia, Palau, Peru, Saint Kitts and Nevis, Saint Lucia, Serbia, Timor-Leste, Trinidad and Tobago, and Venezuela.
 It also grants visa-free entry to some additional countries – Belize, Fiji, Guyana, and Maldives.
 Visas for Ireland and for the Schengen Area are not valid for each other.
 Ireland is part of the Common Travel Area and maintains freedom of movement with the United Kingdom in addition to with EU and Schengen countries.

 The British overseas territory of Akrotiri and Dhekelia has open borders with Cyprus and follows the visa policy of the Schengen Area, but requires permits for stays longer than 28 days per 12-month period.
 These rules were not affected by Brexit.

+The British overseas territory of Gibraltar has an open border with Spain and follows the visa policy of the Schengen Area, under an agreement made after Brexit.

 Overseas France and the Caribbean part of the Kingdom of the Netherlands have individual visa policies that are mostly aligned with the Schengen Area, with some exceptions and additions.

 The Faroe Islands and Greenland have the same list of nationalities exempt from visas as the Schengen Area, and arrivals from the Schengen Area are not subject to border checks.
 However, Schengen visas are not valid there, so nationalities that are not exempt need separate visas for these territories.
 These regulations are due to a special agreement under the Nordic Passport Union.

 Svalbard is an entirely visa-free zone.
 Travellers to and from Svalbard must present a passport or national ID card.
 Travellers who need a visa for the Schengen Area must have such visa if they travel to Svalbard via mainland Norway, and this must be a double-entry visa if they also return from Svalbard via mainland Norway.